babadro/burn/burn-book/src/basic-workflow/training.md

 }
 ```

-As evident from the preceding code block, we employ the cross-entropy loss module for loss
+We employ the cross-entropy loss module for loss
 calculation, without the inclusion of any padding token.
-We then return the classification output
+We return the classification output
 containing the loss, the output tensor with all logits and the targets.

 Please take note that tensor operations receive owned tensors as input.
 For reusing a tensor
 multiple times, you need to use the `clone()` function.
-There's no need to worry; this process won't
+There's no need to worry; this process doesn't
 involve actual copying of the tensor data.
-Instead, it will simply indicate that the tensor is
+Instead, it indicate that the tensor is
-employed in multiple instances, implying that certain operations won't be performed in place.
+employed in multiple instances, implying that certain operations aren't performed in place.
 In
-summary, our API has been designed with owned tensors to optimize performance.
+summary, our API is designed with owned tensors to optimize performance.

-Moving forward, we will proceed with the implementation of both the training and validation steps
+Moving forward, we proceed with the implementation of both the training and validation steps
 for our model.

 ```rust , ignore